SAP/openui5-docs/docs/Request_Fails_Due_to_Same-Origin_Policy_(Cross-Origin_Resource_Sharing_-_CORS)_5bb388f.md

 #### Create Destination in SAP Cloud Platform Cockpit

-The destination is configured inside the SAP Cloud Platform Cockpit.
+The destination is configured inside the SAP Cloud Platform cockpit.
 For more information, see [Create a Destination within the Cloud Foundry Environment](https://developers.sap.com/tutorials/cp-cf-create-destination.html).

 ***